So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth. Revelation 3:16

 In the first few chapters of Revelation, John (the author) records a message from God to seven churches.
 These are real churches that existed in John’s day, however, the messages are not exclusive to these churches.
 They stand as representations of all churches.

-It’s in this address that we find the term lukewarm Christian.
-We see it in the address to the Laodicean church in Revelation 3:14-22.
-This church was struggling, they had largely abandoned their faith, and were relying on their own strength to get by.
+In Revelation 3:14-22 we see John addressing the Laodicean church.
+This church was struggling; they had largely abandoned their faith and were relying on their own strength to get by.

-It’s important to understand, this isn’t a salvation issue, but a usefulness issue.
-This church has abandoned its mission, it’s become ineffective, useless.
+It’s important to understand this isn’t a salvation issue but a usefulness issue.
+This church has abandoned its mission and had become ineffective, useless, and lukewarm.

 This image of lukewarm water would have caused a powerful reaction from the Laodicean church.
 It’s not a mistake or happenstance that the title this church is given is one of being lukewarm water.
 Drinks are better when they are hot or cold.
 But all that this city had access to was lukewarm water.

 The neighboring city of Hierapolis had a hot spring that was valuable for its medicinal effects.
-By the time it made its way to Laodicea through aqueducts it had lost much of its heat and medicinal value.
+But by the time the water made its way to Laodicea through aqueducts, it had lost its heat.
 It was lukewarm.